 NSW Education Standards Authority (NESA) requires students to complete a minimum of 80 hours of work placement, usually undertaken as 2 x 1 week blocks.
 Work placement is a mandatory component of the course and must be completed prior to the student’s last HSC exam.

-Students must be 16 prior to undertaking work placement.
+Students must be 16 prior to undertaking work placement as they will be in a work environment with vulnerable people and duty of care requires a substantial level of maturity.
 Therefore, students need to have their 16th birthday before 30 June in the first year of the course.

 Days worked as part of a School Based Apprenticeship or Traineeship generally satisfy this NESA requirementt.